The Active Cheshire Trustees, Patrons and Ambassadors

 Responsible for the governance of the organisation, the Trustees play a key role in determining the strategic direction of Active Cheshire.

 Active Cheshire are driven and challenged to achieve the collective ambitions of the region, through scrutiny and advocacy by our experienced board of Trustees, Patrons and Ambassadors who bring a diverse range of skills and expertise to the organisation.

-Led by the Chair, Paul Hancock, they all work on a voluntary basis and come from a wide range of backgrounds, including business, local government, health and sport.
+Led by the Chair, Martin Pearson, they all work on a voluntary basis and come from a wide range of backgrounds, including business, local government, health and sport.
 Together, they bring a diverse range of skills and expertise and through scrutiny, advocacy and challenge help us achieve our collective ambitions.

 Board Champions/special roles:

 - Safeguarding and Equality Champion – Rachel Waterman